-If you have a particular topic in mind, you can mouse over the Search option, select Letters or Diaries, and enter search parameters.
-For instance, to find something on the 1918 influenza pandemic that killed an estimated three to five percent of the world’s population, simply type “flu” in the search box, and “1918” for the Year Written.
-The search yields 12 hits from three diaries: one an incidental mention in America, and two other very different perspectives on the pandemic in October from Americans in Europe.
+Browse by titles, people, places, events, and subjects.
+If you have a particular topic in mind, simply type keywords in the search box.
+To find something on the 1918 influenza pandemic, for instance, simply type “flu” and “1918.”
+The search yields 12 hits including two very different perspectives on the pandemic in October from Americans in Europe:

-From Mary Louise Rochester Roderick (1889–1970), military wife and musician entertaining troops in France during WWI:
+From Mary Louise Rochester Roderick (1889–1970), military wife and musician entertaining troops in France during World War I:

 Am billeted in the nurses barracks, where many nurses are sick with flu and pneumonia.
 Almost every day nurses die.
 Ever since the offensive in the Argonne these wonderful women have been on the job and many of them have broken under the strain.
 Happily, however, many of them are convalescing …